Research and Development

 ※The Taskforce on Nature-related Financial Disclosures, which aims to establish a framework for companies and organizations to assess the impact of their economic activities on the natural environment and biodiversity, and to disclose this information.

 The loss of biodiversity, which has become increasingly serious in recent years, causes risks and threats, including the loss and reduced availability of natural raw materials and the accompanying sharp rise in the price of those materials, and we recognize this as our greatest risk.
-The Takasago Group is taking various measures to contribute to the biodiversity conservation through our business activities.
+Our group is implementing various measures to contribute to the conservation of biodiversity through our business activities.
+The progress achieved by TAKASAGO in 2024 includes the group’s establishment of a Safety Committee for Genetic Modification Experiments, etc., in accordance with the Cartagena Laws.
+We deliberate the safety of genetically modified technology from a scientific point as well as its conformity with laws and regulations and internal standards to promote appropriate R&D activities.

 Countermeasures Management of wastewater and waste